siddkhannaa/siddkhannaa/README.md

 ### Hi 👋
 I'm Siddharth, most people call me Sidd.
 I enjoy coding and robotics.
-Currently working with R, Python, and Kaggle Datasets.
+Currently working with Webdev (mainly React), Python, and a group project scheduled to be finished around mid May!

 Fun Fact: 🐶 My Profile Picture is of a friend's old dog in a sock